Viacheslav1510/Portfolio_Project_1-Explore_Ukraine/README.md

 - Photos for hero image and tours section were taken from [wallpaperflare.com](https://www.wallpaperflare.com/)
 - Images and text for shop page were taken from website [guideme.com.ua](https://guideme.com.ua/top-10-ukrainian-souvenirs-to-bring-from-kyiv-ukraine/)
 - Icons for logo and media links were taken from [Font Awesome](https://fontawesome.com/)
+- The creation of the [404 page](https://viacheslav1510.github.io/Portfolio_Project_1-Explore_Ukraine/Pulp%20Fiction) was inspired by Pulp Fiction movie.
 ## Acknowledgements